MariMendM/devops-sandbox/Project005/README.md

    * In 'Command document', choose the option 'AWS-RunAnsiblePlaybook';
    * In 'Command parameters', paste content of one of playbook.yml samples or input corresponding GitHub's URL; leave other options in their defaults;
    * In 'Targets', specify instances tags with key equal to 'Name' and value 'p005-ec2' (where p005 will be replaced by whatever 'Environment Name' was input in CloudFormation stack);
 1. Follow up the progress of the command.
-When all instances complete, check results according to what is expected to each Ansible's playbook sample:
+When all instances complete, check results according to what is expected for each Ansible's playbook sample:
    * playbook01.yml: check Apache's installation/start opening IP addresses of the instances (they can be seen in CloudFormation's output console of the stack, under 'Public IP for EC2 instances').

 ## Next steps

-* Finish wiki for Systems Manager, referenced by this documentation;
-* Document CloudFormation file (diagram missing);
 * Add some more playbook samples.